-- a.
-For a child not still subject to compulsory education laws or attending school, attempts to source alternative income generation and/or vocational training opportunities, which can include decent and permissible employment. - b.
-For a child still subject to compulsory education laws or attending school, offering adequate support to enable the child to attend and remain in school until the completion of compulsory education. - c.
-A systemic review of the member's approach to avoiding child labour, to identify root causes of non-conformances and implement controls to avoid any recurrence.
+- For a child not still subject to compulsory education laws or attending school, attempts to source alternative income generation and/or vocational training opportunities, which can include decent and permissible employment. - For a child still subject to compulsory education laws or attending school, offering adequate support to enable the child to attend and remain in school until the completion of compulsory education. - A systemic review of the member's approach to avoiding child labour, to identify root causes of non-conformances and implement controls to avoid any recurrence.

 - Instances of child labour require considered responses that take account of local circumstances and applicable law.
-All forms of remedy and corresponding stakeholder communication should align with COP 6 Human rights and COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas. - Develop appropriate remediation strategies to deal with instances of non-conformance with the ILO conventions and applicable law (see Table 23).
+All forms of remedy and corresponding stakeholder communication should align with COP 6 Human rights and COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas. - Develop appropriate remediation strategies to deal with instances of non-conformance with the ILO conventions and applicable law (see below Table 'Remediation strategies for non-conformances with ILO conventions and applicable law').

-TABLE 23.
-REMEDIATION STRATEGIES FOR NON-CONFORMANCES WITH ILO CONVENTIONS AND APPLICABLE LAW
+TABLE: REMEDIATION STRATEGIES FOR NON-CONFORMANCES WITH ILO CONVENTIONS AND APPLICABLE LAW